 Plus there are thousands of freelance gigs you can do remotely.
 I have a guest post on this blog from someone who offers courses to get set up to do proofreading and transcription online as a freelancer.
 If you browse through Upwork or Fiverr, you’re almost sure to see something people are offering that’s related to a current or past job skill of yours.
 If you are a copywriter, SEO consultant, WordPress expert, or some other kind of problem solver, there’s a good chance you can deliver the goods just as easily from Ecuador or Thailand as you can from your current expensive location.

 Then there are all the businesses where you run it yourself online, with no boss to deal with and no middleman to pay.
 You need to tread carefully and make people earn your trust first before going for shortcuts and easy answers though.
-Some shysters are glad to sell you a thousand dollar course that only gives you part of what you need–without telling you it will take three years before you’re making real money.
+Some shysters are glad to sell you a thousand-dollar course that only gives you part of what you need–without telling you it will take three years before you’re making real money.

 This free guide from Side Hustle Nation should generate an idea or two : 99 Side Hustle Businesses You Can Start Today.
 Wouldn’t at least one of them work?

 Remember, if you’re moving to one of the cheapest places to live in the world, you probably won’t need the kind of salary you did before.
 It’s easier to get started, to give things time to build, when you don’t need $2K a month just to pay the rent and utilities.
+Just make sure you have a travel banking back-up plan and you’ll probably want to open Paypal and Wise accounts.

 Buying a Job You Can Do From Anywhere

+One sure way to make money living abroad is to invest in an online company that’s already generating cash.
 If I had a batch of savings I was going to use to go traveling the world, I would take half of it and buy an existing website that’s making money.

 That way there’s a built-in revenue stream from the start so you’re not depleting your savings month after month as you go.
 The money comes in while you’re sleeping and if you put just a little effort into it, you can probably increase the earnings.

-It’s common for people to sell websites at a pretty low price to earnings ratio, like three years of profit or less.
+It’s common for people to sell websites at a pretty low price-to-earnings ratio, like three years of profit or less.
 That means even if you don’t improve the earnings in any way, you’ll make your money back in that time or less.
 Then it’s all profit going forward.
 Try getting a return like that on Wall Street or even with real estate.
 Plus you eliminate all that time of building and building, waiting for your blog or business to get indexed well in search and start gaining followers.
 You’re shaving years of effort off just by putting up some cash.

 There are three main website brokerage sites to check into Latona’s, Empire Flippers, and Flippa.com.
 Something tells me there will be a lot of blogs and websites for sale in the coming months after this current ad revenue decline.
 You’ll probably find something you care about enough to run for a profit.
 On Flippa as I write this there are informational sites, job match-up boards, and drop-ship companies for a crazy variety of subjects for a few thousand bucks each.
 I’m talking sites for flag capes, underwater welding, Italian gourmet food from farmers, wooden toys, t-shirts, personal finance, cornhole games, celebrity gossip, and wellness advice.

 Just try to align this method to make money living abroad with something where you have some competence or at least care about it enough to learn.
-Coming into an drop-shipping business when you know nothing about logistics, e-commerce, or customer service is probably a bad idea.
+Coming into a drop-shipping business when you know nothing about logistics, e-commerce, or customer service is probably a bad idea.
 Taking over a niche blog when you’ve never read or written a single article about the subject could be a disaster.
 The revenue streams from a website can vary widely (advertising, e-commerce sales, commissions, referrals, etc.) so understand what you’re getting into an how volatile it may be.

 If at least one of them looks possible, especially if your living expenses drop in half, here’s the best guide to moving abroad and extending your runway while you’re taking off.